 FS: Kathy Seator | FH: Lauren Heard | FM: Alexandra Macias

 Starting school is an exciting time for both children and parents.
 At Oak Park Primary School we strive to ensure that our Foundation students feel comfortable in their learning environment and are eager to learn from their very first day at school.
 We aim to meet the needs of all our students by providing a stimulating and engaging curriculum which includes real-world learning experiences to further develop curiosity and understanding within our students.

 Our classroom based programs focus on Literacy, Oral Language, Numeracy and Challenge Based Learning.
 In addition to these students are also involved in:

-Behalf of Oak Park Primary School we hope everyone had a fun and safe break!
-We have lots of exciting Things happening this term.
+Behalf of Oak Primary School we hope everyone had a safe break!
+We have lots of exciting things happening in this term.

 This term students will begin to develop their awareness of Concepts of Print.
 For example:

 Literacy - Writing

 In Writing this term, there will be a strong focus on developing students’ ability to write their name correctly and learning where to use uppercase/lowercase letters within their name.
 They will also be explicitly taught how to hold and use a pencil correctly.
 Our Fine Motor Skills Program is aimed at developing the strength required to correctly grip and manipulate a pencil.
 Students will be taught how to write letters of the alphabet by focusing on a few letters each week.
 They will learn the correct starting point and formation of both uppercase and lowercase letters.
 Students will also practise how to write the common words we have learnt through our Tricky Word Program.